PeteyChan/SimpleECS/README.md

-if (entity.TryGetArchetype(out var archetype))  // gets archetype that the entity belongs to {                                               // will return false if entity is invalid if (archetype)  // use to check if archetype is valid {               // valid entities will always have valid archetypes
+if (entity.TryGetArchetype(out var archetype))  // gets archetype that the entity belongs to {                                               // will return false if entity is invalid
+                                                // an entity's archetype can change when a new
+                                                // component is set or when a component is removed

+  if (archetype)  // use to check if archetype is valid {               // valid entities will always have valid archetypes
     //...         // shorthand for archetype.IsValid()